 This stain removing potion is best for smaller mold and mildew stains.
 Test a hidden spot of fabric before you try this method, as lemon juice can lighten the color of some materials.

 - Wet the affected area with lemon juice.

 - Allow the stroller to dry completely in the sunlight.

 Bleach should be regarded as a last line of defense when it comes to mold and mildew stains.
-It can potentially discolor or even damage some materials (remember to check that instruction manual for products you should NOT use on your stroller model!), and the fumes are not healthy to breathe in.
+It can potentially discolor or even damage some materials (remember to check your instruction manual for products you should NOT use on your stroller model), and the fumes are unhealthy to breathe in.

-On the other hand, it is also a very effective mold and mildew killer, so it will get the job done and with lasting results.
+On the other hand, it is also a very effective mold and mildew killer, so will get the job done with lasting results.